Seki1996/Seki1996/README.md

 ### Company deparmentes Extractions
 **Code:** [`Company departments Extractions`](https://github.com/Seki1996/example/blob/main/Company%20departments%20Extractions.sql)

-**Description:** The dataset contains differnt parts of company brenches: accounts, employees, customers, departmets and etc. The main goal of this script is to shwocase my SQL skills.
+**Description:** The dataset contains different parts of company branches: accounts, employees, customers, departments, etc. The main goal of this script is to shwocase my SQL skills.
 From the basic CRUD operations to more advanced joins, views and aggregated functions.
-MySQL is great for working with data from creating database, managing it and extracting needed information.
+MySQL is great for working with data ranging from creating database, managing it and extracting needed information.

 **Skills:** Joins, CTE's, Temp Tables, Aggregate Functions, Creating Views, Converting Data Types